SecuritySynapse/program-tracing-starter/writing/reflection.md

 ## Compare Traces

 TODO: After making a change to the source code of each Python program, run the `programtracer` tool on it.
-Compare the traces that arise from this modified program and the original to identify the similarities and differences in their execution behavior.
+Manually compare the traces that arise from this modified program and the original to identify the similarities and differences in their execution behavior.
 Provide excerpts of the program traces and an analysis of them to confirm whether or nor your `programtracer` tool can surface enough information that would help you to characterize the differences in program behavior.

 _Reminder: Highlight key differences and similarities in the traces._